7 Simple Habits To Elevate Your Mental Health

 A fascinating study involving 74 people found that sitting upright, rather than slumping, can boost your mood and self-esteem, making you more resilient to stress [2].

-Also, studies suggest that good posture boosts your confidence.
+Studies also suggest that good posture boosts confidence.
 Yes, those power poses are not just a myth.
-Students sitting up straight in one study felt more self-assured about their future job prospects [3].
+In one study, students sitting up straight felt more self-assured about their future job prospects [3].

-And there is more, an upright posture can affect your performance.
+And there is more: An upright posture can affect your performance.
 Are you struggling with math or under pressure?
 Sit up straight!
-A study with 125 students tackling math problems showed that those with good posture found the task easier [4].
-This suggests a confident stance can sharpen your focus in various challenging scenarios.
+A study of 125 students tackling math problems showed that those with good posture found the task easier [4].
+This suggests that a confident stance can sharpen your focus in various challenging scenarios.

-Don't just take our word for it – experiment with good posture in different settings and observe the changes in your confidence, assertiveness, and productivity.
+Don't just take our word for it – experiment with good posture in different settings and observe your confidence, assertiveness, and productivity changes.

 2. Take a Walk in Nature